Let Battle Commence

 The narrative around Music Education at the moment is dreadful.
 Schools are making cuts, colleagues are losing jobs and music is being wiped out in some areas.
 This is awful, tragic, and must end NOW!
+We need to save music education We need to fight for music education!

 So I wonder if we can start to flood blogs and social media with stories of success, with positives narratives about where music is working, and why.
 I would love to hear from colleagues who are doing new and innovative things.
 I would love to read about projects that are working, about initiatives that are reaching students and about teachers that are pushing ahead in difficult situations.